jth-computing/ncpc/README.md

 Taken both from [Leetcode] and [SPOJ].
 [CodeForces], [HackerRank] and [Online Judge] may be useful resources too.

+⚠️ [Leetcode] warning:
+in [NWERC]/[ICPC] solutions use standard I/O ---
+in [Leetcode] input is already parsed.
+Make sure to practice standard I/O as well ("scan" & "print").

 ### Basic / Simple